yuxi-TJU/MolSimTransport/README.md

-# **_MolSimTransport v1.0.2_: A Python package designed for the efficient calculation of transport properties in molecular junctions**
+# **MolSimTransport: A Python package designed for the efficient calculation of transport properties in molecular junctions**

 ## **Introduction**